nickserv/danamccurdy.com/_posts/2014-01-01-clockwork.md

 layout: post
 title: Clockwork
 category: love
+published: true
 ---

 In your clockwork world,
-How simple does the swaying of our hearts become,
+How simple is the swaying of our hearts,
 delimited,
 finely tuned,
 bound by perfection?